Roncesvalles Carhouse: Description

-The yard has 26 tracks numbered from east (track 1) to west (track 29).
-(One track was eliminated when the LFLRV repair bay was built at the location of tracks 16 and 17 in 2013.
-There is space for tracks 3 and 4 which had no tracks as of 2011.)
+The yard has 28 tracks numbered from east (track 1) to west (track 29).
+(One track was eliminated when the LFLRV repair bay was built at the location of tracks 16 and 17 in 2013.)
 Exterior tracks 1 to 15 and the LFLRV repair bay track all face north while the other tracks face south.
 The carhouse has four "barns" which are from east to west: the LFLRV repair bay, Inspection Bay 2 (tracks 18-20), Inspection Bay 1 (tracks 21-23), Repair Bay (tracks 24-25).
 Tracks 24 and 25 are the only stub-end tracks within the shop buildings.
 Track 20 has a carwash.
 A boiler room is near the south-west corner of the carhouse building.
 A sub-station is located near the north-east corner of the yard between track 1 and Roncesvalles Avenue.
 The traffic office is at the south-east corner beside track 5.

 Yard entrances/exits are on the Queensway and Roncesvalles Avenue.
 The Roncesvalles Avenue entrance in conjunction with the special work at the intersection of Queen Street, King Street, the Queensway and Roncesvalles Avenue can serve streetcars from and to any street at that intersection.
 The Queensway entrance cannot serve streetcars to or from Humber Loop.

-After the reconstruction of the Roncesvalles Carhouse (2018–2020), tracks 3 and 4 will be reinstated; tracks 1 to 4 will be extended southward to join track 5.